wd400/theGoodWord/README.md

 <br>

 Service to find english/french words from their approximate definition.
-Using sentence embeddings, the K-nearest algorithm and the french Wiktionary.
+Using sentence embeddings, the K-nearest algorithm and Wiktionary.